+Today, The Wild Animal Sanctuary encompasses more than 33,000 acres of space, with over 120 habitats.
 At TWAS, the animals come first!
 Providing expert care and rehabilitation, exceptional diets and enrichment, and large spaces in which to roam make life for our rescued animals the kind of life they would have if they could choose it.

 Education about the Captive Wildlife Crisis and its causes and solutions are critical to changing social consciousness today, in order to provide a better future for captive wildlife.
 TWAS welcomes supporters, school groups and organizations to our Education Center at the Sanctuary, and also has a Speakers Bureau whose members do presentations for a variety of businesses, universities and other organizations.

 A shocking statistic about America’s Captive Wildlife Crisis; the illicit exotic animal trade is the third largest source of illegal profits in the world today, just after illegal drugs and weapons!
 In the U.S. alone, there are an estimated 30,000 captive large carnivores living outside the zoo system.
 There are 4,000 Tigers living as “pets” in private homes in just the state of Texas – which is more Tigers than exist in the wild throughout the world.
 Countless other Great Cats, Bears, Wolves and other large carnivores live in abusive conditions in roadside zoos, circuses, magic acts, traveling shows, and other substandard situations.
 Untold numbers of animals suffer and die each year due to neglect, abuse or because they are abandoned and left to die, starving and alone.